stewest/react-sprint-graph/README.md

 ## Local

-For local development run `npm dev-server` in a separate terminal and provide JIRA url, your username and password.
+For local development run `npm run dev-server` in a separate terminal and provide JIRA url, your username and password.

 ## License